Fault tolerance

-Fault tolerance is the ability of a system to maintain proper operation despite failures or faults in one or more of its components.
+Fault tolerance is the ability of a system to contain the propagation of faults (e.g. failed transistor, shorted connector, intermittent data bus).
+Faults may manifest as errors (e.g. bad data value, missing message) causing incorrect system state.
+Failure tolerant systems mask errors and maintain failure-free operation in the presence of one or more faulty components.
 This capability is essential for high-availability, mission-critical, or even life-critical systems.

 Fault tolerance specifically refers to a system's capability to handle faults without any degradation or downtime.
 In the event of an error, end-users remain unaware of any issues.
 Conversely, a system that experiences errors with some interruption in service or graceful degradation of performance is termed 'resilient'.
 In resilience, the system adapts to the error, maintaining service but acknowledging a certain impact on performance.

 Typically, fault tolerance describes computer systems, ensuring the overall system remains functional despite hardware or software issues.
 Non-computing examples include structures that retain their integrity despite damage from fatigue, corrosion or impact.

 History

 The first known fault-tolerant computer was SAPO, built in 1951 in Czechoslovakia by Antonín Svoboda.
 Its basic design was magnetic drums connected via relays, with a voting method of memory error detection (triple modular redundancy).
 Several other machines were developed along this line, mostly for military use.
 Eventually, they separated into three distinct categories: